Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Discussion and conclusions

 The nature of the low-temperature state of spin-ice materials has been a matter of continued investigation.
-As T is lowered into the spin ice phase, characteristic Coulomb correlations appear that can be described by a dipolar spin-ice model.
-Crucially, however, the behavior of the ‘pure’ version of this ice model, and its varieties, differ greatly in this regime.
-What is special about the dipolar spin ice model is that its constrained manifold of the exponentially many degenerate states obeying the ice rules is very `flat’: in a slightly simplified model, such as the dumbbell model \cite{Castelnovo2008}, all these states are degenerate.
-The motion of the monopoles, which connects these states, thus takes place without encountering significant energy barriers, and only slows down as the size of the monopole population is thermally suppressed \cite{lubchenko2007theory}.
-Higher order multipolar terms and further neighbor interactions, however, select a subset of ground states which is generically small and involves spontaneous (at least partial) ordering at even lower temperatures.
+As $T$ is lowered into the spin ice phase, characteristic Coulomb correlations appear that can be described by a dipolar spin-ice model.
+Crucially, however, the behavior of the `pure' version of this ice model, and its varieties, differ greatly in this regime.
+What is special about the dipolar spin ice model is that its constrained manifold of the exponentially many degenerate states obeying the ice rules is very `flat': in a slightly simplified model, such as the dumbbell model~\cite{Castelnovo2008}, all these states are degenerate.
+The motion of the monopoles, which connects these states, thus takes place without encountering significant energy barriers, and only slows down as the size of the monopole population is thermally suppressed, following an Arrhenius law~\cite{lubchenko2007theory}.
+Corrections to the point charge approximation of the monopoles, and further neighbor exchange interactions, however, select a subset of ground states which is generically small and involves spontaneous (at least partial) ordering at even lower temperatures.
 It is a much investigated and long-standing issue in the physics of spin ice that such ordering has never been observed experimentally.
 Our observations advocate the view that these subdominant interactions generate obstacles to the monopole motion by endowing the previously flat energy landscape with additional structure: this is the frustrated kinetics in the constrained manifold arising from the ice rules.
-It is in this sense that we refer to spin ice as a structural magnetic glass: like a structural glass, its slow dynamics is a result not of disorder but of a non-trivial energy landscape arising as a cooperative effect.
+It is in this sense that we refer to spin ice as a structural magnetic glass: like a structural glass, its slow, non-Arrhenius, dynamics can be the result not of disorder or boundary effects~\cite{revell2013evidence}, but of a non-trivial energy landscape arising as a cooperative effect.